Class SceneView

 • setViewpointCameraAsync

-Animates the display to the viewpoint specified by the given camera.
+Changes the display to the new camera viewpoint asynchronously.

 Use setViewpointCameraAsync(Camera, float) to set a viewpoint that animates over a specified duration.